ContainerHQ/arkis-api-docs/source/includes/_cluster.md

-strategy    | Filter by strategy state       | Filter by state limit       | Limits the number of returned objects (by defauts returns all records) page        | Returns one page of records at a time (by default, sets the `limit` parameter to 10)
+strategy    | Filter by strategy state       | Filter by state limit       | Limits the number of returned objects (by defauts returns all records) page        | Returns one page of records at a time

 ## Create a new cluster